BakerJr1904/BakerJr1904.github.io/README.md

 I love to code in many languages HTML, CSS, Ruby, Python 🐍<br/>
 I also love to make FLASK apps.
 I spend my day thinking about new ways to use data science to help businesses out.<br/>
 I have a bunch of new flask apps using Python and data science coming your way.<br/>
-### Application Scanner
-It's actually done and being used on a website, I just need to customize it for a Flask App <br/>
-It actually takes a resume and compares it to a job description - to see how likely you will be interviewed.